rokath/trice/docs/TriceUserGuide.md

 ####  9.2.9. <a name='Explporeandmodifychannelsandtheircolors'></a>Explpore and modify channels and their colors

 See file [./TriceColor.md](./TriceColor.md)

+####  9.2.10. <a name='LocationInformation'></a>Location Information

+When running  `trice update`, a file `li.json` is created, what you can control with the `-locationInformation` switch.
+During logging, when `li.json` is found, automatically the filename and line number is displayed in front of each log line, controllable with the `-liFmt` switch.
+This information is correct only with the right version of the `li.json` file.
+That is usually the case on the PC during development.
+Out in the field only the `til.json` reference is of importance.
+It serves an an accumulator of all firmware versions and usually the latest version of this file is the best fit.
+The `li.json` file should stay with the software developer only and needs no version control in the usual case because it is rebuild with each compilation, when `trice u` is a prebuild step.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ##  10. <a name='Additionalhints'></a>Additional hints